mthambipillai/cert-anomaly-ids/README.md

 You can run 3 different commands :
 - `spark-ids extract` : Reads the logs from a specific source and converts them to features according to a specific schema using aggregation for each specific source or destination entity over a specified time window.
 The features are then scaled and written to a specific parquet file.
 - `spark-ids detect` : Reads the previously computed features and apply different anomaly detection algorithms on them to give an anomaly score.
 The scores are combined into final scores according to a user-defined ensemble technique.
 The final scores above some specified threshold are considered anomalies.
 The top n anomalies are written to a csv file.
 - `spark-ids inspect` : Reads the previously computed and persisted anomalies and reconstruct the original logs by fetching the original source of logs.
 A set of user-defined rules are then applied to try to flag the anomalies as true or false positives.
-The results are then written to a csv file for further investigation.
+The results are then written to csv files for further investigation.

 Each of these commands take parameters that are defined in `conf/application.conf` and can be overriden with command line flags.
 Execute `spark-ids --help` to see how to use them.